 I’m really not sure what the

 id: on line 293 does since I couldn’t find it in any of the

 NuGet.exe, but simply removing it returns the expected results:

 id: from line 293 of the PSGallery module (this required some changes to the NTFS

 Name parameter worked without issue:

 It also still works with the default online repository as well so there must be something where it

 id: out somehow that is specific to the online repository:

 Note: PowerShell version 5 is currently in preview and shouldn’t be installed in a production environment.
 Normally the Microsoft supplied modules aren’t script modules so they’re not modifiable and even though this one is, modification of the native modules is definitely not recommended and could lead to unexpected results to say the least.

-I verified with Steve Murawski that the previously referenced Connect Bug is indeed the same issue so I recommend voting it up.
+I verified with Steve Murawski that there is already a Connect Bug for the same issue.
 Steve also provided me with a link to the NuGet documentation for the “id:” parameter.